Robin Thicke: Personal life

 At age 14, Robin Thicke first met actress Paula Patton, who was then 15, in 1991 at an under-21 hip-hop club called Balistyx (co-founded and co-hosted by David Faustino) on the Sunset Strip in Los Angeles, when he asked her to dance.
 They were married in 2005 and their son was born in April 2010.
 Thicke and Patton separated in February 2014, after 21 years together and almost nine years of marriage.
 On October 9, 2014, Patton officially filed for divorce, which was finalized on March 20, 2015.
+In January 2017, a judge denied Patton's request to limit Thicke's custody after she accused him of child abuse.
+Later that month, Patton was granted sole custody and a restraining order that included their son Julian and her mother Joyce Patton against Thicke after she accused him of domestic violence, infidelity, and drug and alcohol addiction.
+Patton and Thicke reached a custody agreement in August 2017.

 In 2014, Thicke met April Love Geary at a party.
 They first appeared in public together in 2015.
 In February 2018, their first child, a daughter, was born.
 In August 2018, Geary announced that the couple was expecting their second child, a daughter, born in February 2019.
 They became engaged on Christmas Eve 2018.
-In December 2020, the couple announced the birth of their third child and first son together.
+In December 2020, the couple announced the birth of their third child, a son.
+On May 30, 2025, Thicke married Geary in Cabo San Lucas, Mexico.
+Prior to the wedding, he re-proposed during a trip to Cannes, France, with a new engagement ring designed by Geary’s friend.

 Thicke is a close friend of fellow performer Usher.
 Thicke was present for Usher's engagement to Tameka Foster, serenading the couple with his song "The Stupid Things" as Usher proposed among family and friends.

-On November 10, 2018, Geary revealed in an Instagram story she and Thicke had lost their Malibu home to the Woolsey wildfire that had been consuming the area.
+On November 10, 2018, Geary revealed in an Instagram story she and Thicke had lost their Malibu, California home to the Woolsey wildfire that had been consuming the area.
 Two days later, Thicke returned to his property, describing the totality of the fire in a video for Entertainment Tonight: "It's funny, [from what] you see in movies, you'd think there would be one doll left over, or a book of course, something.
 [But] it's just rubble.
 There's nothing left."

-Controversies

-Performance with Miley Cyrus at MTV Video Music Awards 2013

-In 2013, Robin Thicke and Miley Cyrus caused an uproar following their performance during the MTV Video Music Awards.
-During the performance, in which the singers performed "Blurred Lines" and "We Can't Stop", Cyrus twerked in such a way as to mimic a sexual act with her colleague.
-Afterwards, Cyrus said that Thicke had explicitly asked her to be "as naked as possible" during the performance.
-According to the same source, "Thicke was angry with Cyrus for 'going too far' during the VMAs, and that he thought the 'Wrecking Ball' songstress had 'hijacked the performance.'"